theEricMa/TriplaneTurbo/README.md

 ## 📊 Evaluation

-If you only want to run the evaluation without training, follow these steps:
+Same as in the main branch, follow these steps:

 ```sh
 # Download the model from HuggingFace